 The rapid onset of the COVID-19 pandemic has brought home the importance of business agility, across all sectors.
-As the dependency on technology has surged in recent months, those companies with the ready capacity to meet the disruption head-on have competed better than those without.
-Reliability has rarely proved a more valuable asset.
+It is no question that the dependency on technology has surged in recent months.
+As a result, those companies with the ready capacity to meet the disruption head-on have competed better than those without.
+For this reason, reliability has rarely proved a more valuable asset.

-The 2020s needs to be the decade when agility really kicks on.
-Quality and testing must play a more prominent role in achieving this transformation.
-This means developing a strong ‘quality conscience’, so that organizations better understand their risk appetite for defects and delays.
+The 2020s need to be the decade when agility really kicks on.
+Now, quality and testing must play a more prominent role in achieving this transformation.
+This means developing a strong ‘quality conscience’.
+As a result, organizations can better understand their risk appetite for defects and delays.
 When testing becomes normalized in every stage of production, then businesses can pre-risk undesirable events such as reputational damage.
-It’s a false economy to try retrofit quality.
+In short, it’s a false economy to try retrofit quality.

 As businesses and society look to move on from the COVID disruption, it’s time to roll up our sleeves and go again.
-Here are 9 useful ways that testing and quality can help to accelerate business agility in the next decade.
+Check out 9 useful ways that testing and quality can help to accelerate business agility in the next decade.

 - Automating the Quality Shadow

 - Predictive Analysis

 - Embedded Quality

 Want to learn more about 9 ways to drive business agility?
 Fill out the form to download the white paper from Trissential.